From Skopje to Mavrovo

 From Lazaropole village I drove downhill along the steep road with tight bends.
 I passed the Roman bridge of Elen Skok and continued through Radika Canyon toward Skopje.
 I stopped for lunch at the House of Mijaks, right beneath Bigorski Monastery, and quickly booked Teo’s studio on AirBNB in Skopje.
 After I ate the soup of the day, I chose to drive the shortest way back to the Macedonian capital.
 In Skopje, Teo’s mother welcomed me in their tiny studio, located on the ground floor of a house from a quiet residential quarter of the town.
 The following day, I worked to catch up with my articles’ delay and enjoyed the elegant studio.
 In the evening, I went out for a walk in the neighborhood with elegant villas and views of the city.

-Skopje Surroundings and Mavrovo Region is my diary about the Skopje’s surroundings and a few places from Mavrovo National Park, Macedonia (find the version in Romanian at Capitala Balcanica Skopje si zona Mavrovo, Macedonia – II).
+Skopje Surroundings and Mavrovo Region is my diary about the Skopje’s surroundings and a few places from Mavrovo National Park, Macedonia (find the version in Romanian at Capitala Balcanica Skopje si zona Mmavrovo, Macedonia – II).
+The previous post from Skopje can be found at Skopje – Turkish bazaar and mountain scenery.
 And here are all my Travel Diaries from Macedonia, the Balkan Countries (x6).

 Have you been to the Macedonia or plan to go there?
 Leave a comment below this post and tell me what you liked about Macedonia or what you’re interested to see there.